 Even if you're not into shopping or climbing, there's a great deal to see and do in Pitlochry.
 The cultural highlight is the Pitlochry Festival Theatre, just across the River Tummel and accessible for pedestrians by means of an interesting suspension bridge.
 The theatre is famed for allowing visitors to see as up to eight different plays in a week: though however much you love the theatre that might just constitute an overdose.

 Other tastes are also catered for.
 The Blair Atholl Distillery towards the southern end of the town was founded in 1798 - making it one of Scotland's oldest distilleries - and offers a visitor centre.
-Up on the hillside to the east of the town lies a second distillery, the Edradour, whose claim to fame is being Scotland's smallest distillery.
+Up on the hillside to the east of the town lies a second distillery, the Edradour, which until the advent of the new wave of micro-distilleries was the smallest in Scotland.
 Here, too, you will find a visitor centre.
 Meanwhile a mile south of the town is the Dunfallandy Stone, a Pictish cross slab.

 Lovers of beer rather than malt whisky will find a working brewery in the town, at the Moulin Inn in Moulin.
 And there are other good pubs to choose from too: including the Portnacraig Inn and Restaurant, on the banks of the River Tummel and under the shadow of both the Festival Theatre and the Hydroelectric Dam.